+f.
 Contributions Receivable

 Contributions receivable, net of discounts, are unconditional promises to give and are recorded when the promises to give are made.
 Contributions receivable which are expected to be collected in more than one year are stated at the present value of estimated future receipts.
 When applicable, the Organization provides an allowance for uncollectible pledges at the time contributions are recorded based on historical write-offs.
-For the year ended June 30, 2023, all contributions receivable were considered collectible and accordingly, no allowance for uncollectible pledges was recorded at June 30, 2023.
-For the year ended June 30, 2022, the Organization determined that \$64,000 of the contributions receivable were uncollectible, which was charged to bad debt expense in the accompanying consolidated statement of activities for the year ended June 30, 2022.
+For the years ended June 30, 2024 and 2023, all contributions receivable were considered collectible and accordingly, no allowance for uncollectible pledges was recorded at June 30, 2024 and 2023.

+g.
 Grant Revenue, Grants Receivable and Deferred Revenue

 The majority of the Organization's grants received for home construction are exchange transactions in which each party receives and sacrifices commensurate value.
 Funds and land received from these exchange transactions are not considered contributions and, as such, are deemed to be earned and reported as revenue when such funds have been expended towards their designated purpose.
-Grants receivable consist of amounts due under these grants and the Organization considers all amounts to be fully collectible as of June 30, 2023 and 2022.
+Grants receivable consist of amounts due under these grants and the Organization considers all amounts to be fully collectible as of June 30, 2024 and 2023.
 Deferred revenue represents costs associated with undeveloped lots of land (with costs ranging from \$14,000 to \$24,000) granted to the Organization to be used for home construction.
 The costs associated with each lot are recognized at the time the completed home on the respective lot is sold.
-On June 30, 2023 and 2022, deferred revenue related to undeveloped plots of land totaled \$45,000 and \$105,000, respectively.
+On June 30, 2024 and 2023, deferred revenue related to undeveloped plots of land totaled \$24,000 and \$45,000, respectively.

+h.
 Land Held for Development, Home Inventory and Homes in Process